 CAC will offer a variety of technical assistance workshops/trainings in advance of the application deadline.
 Information regarding such trainings will be posted on the CAC website and all applicants will be notified by email.
 While workshops are not required, we strongly encourage and invite all eligible applicants to attend.

-Eligibility Check due July 20, 2017, by 4:30 pm ET
+Submit the Eligibility Check before July 20, 2017, by 4:30 pm ET

 Submit the Eligibility Check